Ireland tourist information with details about

 County Clare:

-traditional music to be heard there (especially in local pubs during holiday season).
+famous, mostly for the traditional music played in local pubs during holiday season.

 Galway is in the west of Ireland, on Galway Bay; famous for its